dhruvesh7/Defect_Detective_Assistant-TCS/README.md

-# PrecisionRoot GPT: Defect-to-Process-Parameter Root-Cause Investigator
+# Defect Detective Assistant - AI ROOT CAUSE INVESTIGATOR

-**PrecisionRoot GPT** is a high-end RAG (Retrieval-Augmented Generation) assistant designed for **Discrete Manufacturing**.
+**Defect Detective Assistant** is a high-end RAG (Retrieval-Augmented Generation) assistant designed for **Discrete Manufacturing**.
 It investigates the root causes of production defects (like silver streaks, chatter marks, or porosity) and correlates them with process parameter deviations.

 ## Features
 - **Quantum Flow Engine**: A fully responsive, high-fidelity UI that works on both Desktop and Mobile.